deephaven/web-client-ui/README.md

   If you want to collect coverage locally, run `npm test -- --coverage`

 - `npm run build`: Create a production build of all packages.
 Mainly used by CI when packaging up a production version of the app.
-- `npm run preview`: Runs the Vite preview server for the built code-studio.
+- `npm run preview`: Runs the Vite preview server for the built code-studio, embed-grid, and embed-chart.
+These will open on ports 4000, 4010, and 4020.

-Edit `.env.local` to contain the following pointing to your local DHC address.
+Edit `.env.local` in each package to contain the following pointing to your local DHC address.
 These are needed for the session websocket and for things like notebooks to be proxied correctly by Vite.

 ```
 VITE_CORE_API_URL=http://localhost:10000/jsapi